rohgoyal/getting-started/bluemix/2a/README(In Progress).md

 ## Prerequisites

-Completed Part 1: Import your API and proxy an existing service
+Completed Part 1a: Import your API spec, and proxy an existing REST service

 ## Set the identification mechanism of your API